jdx/twentyone/README.md

 * Make a logo, put it on jeffdickey.info
 * Put this on: http://developers.facebook.com/docs/reference/plugins/like-box using http://www.facebook.com/apps/application.php?id=165102360190591
 * Allow facebook login to redirect on FbGraph::Exception
+* Notifications (email, sms, google calendar, ics) with a time